 Tips on Taking Care of Yourself (Preventing bipolar caregiver burnout)

 If you are the main support giver for a loved one or friend that is bipolar, it can be stressful and seem overwhelming at times.
-There is nothing to be ashamed of, it doesn’t mean that you don’t care enough only that you are human and have limits.
+There is nothing to be ashamed of and it doesn’t mean that you don’t care enough only that you are human and have limits.

 Lesley Burke, Ph.D., at Deakin University has a few tips that can help you stay calm and healthy.
 If you don’t take care of yourself, it will be almost impossible for you to be able to offer the support that is crucial.